JeppeKlitgaard/jeppe.science/content/home/tags.md

 headless: true

 # Order that this section appears on the page.
-weight: 120
+weight: 50

-title: Popular Topics
+title: ☁ Thought cloud
-subtitle: ''
+subtitle: _Go ahead, join me down here in the rabbit hole 🐰_

 content:
 # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)